thewebkid/lit-gauge/README.md

 ## Attributes
 - **size**: _Number_ - Sets the height and width of the component.
 This component is square.
 It starts to look bad below 150px.
 - **scaleValues**: _String_ - `(scaleValues="0,10,50,90,100")` Sets the value ranges that will correspond with the color thresholds.
-- **scaleColors**: _String_ - `(scaleColors="#333,#888,#ccc")` Sets the colors that fill each value range.
+- **scaleColors**: _String_ - `(scaleColors="#333,green,yellow,red")` Sets the colors that fill each value range.
 Must be exactly one value less than the scaleValues attrib.
 If you set a `scaleValue=0,10,20,30` then you have created 3 ranges (thresholds) that require a color. scaleColors=#333,#888,#ccc would set 0-10 to #333, 10-20 to #888, and 20-30 to #ccc.
 Use any valid css color string for each value.
 - **fluidColors**: _Boolean_ - Shows a fluid gradient instead of hard stops for the color ranges.
 - **ticks**: _String_ - `(ticks="10")` Accepts either a numeric divisor (represents the total count of ranges created by the tick marks), or a csv value string representing custom value positions to place ticks (minor ticks will be disabled).
 Optionally you can enter `ticks="thresholds"` to place ticks on the scaleValues attrib values.
 The tick mark total will be one greater than the value you enter since the ranges are bounded on both sizes by marks.
-- **minorTicks**: _Number_ - `(minorTicks=5)` Available only when ticks is a numeric value.
+- **minorTicks**: _Number_ - `(minorTicks="5")` Available only when ticks is a numeric value.
 Subdivides each tick range by the specified value.
+- **tickLabels**: _String_ - `(tickLabels="0%,20%,50%,100%")`Override the generated numeric tick values with a CSV string.
 - **value**: _Number_ - `(value=runtimeValue)` The runtime value that positions the needle and sets the runtime color value.
-- **label**: _String_ - `(label=volts)` The runtime label to display below the value.
+- **label**: _String_ - `(label="Volts")` The runtime label to display below the value.
 If unspecified, the value moves upwards.
-Will make this much more configurable at some point.
+This should be a short, succinct label.
 - **plain**: _Boolean_ - Overrides the lighted glassy appearance.
 Uses a flat look.
 You can also do this with the css variables shown below.
-- **decimalPrecision** _Int_ - For readability the label displays value.toFixed(decimalPrecision).
+- **valuePrecision** _Int_ - For readability the label displays value.toFixed(decimalPrecision).
 If you have a suggestion for large numbers, please open an issue and share!

 ## Styling
 CSS vars to set custom colors and appearance.
 Below are the default values.
+Use the [online editor](https://thewebkid.com/modules/lit-gauge/) to generate your own theme.
 ```html
 <style>
 lit-gauge{